rudithefox/keyboard/readme.md

 ## Current Setup

 Using a Minidox with Yellow Ink V2 switches & some double shot PBT caps.
 I had initially made one with red Gateron switches.
 They were fine, but a bit too light for me.
-The Yellow Ink keycaps are more satisfying.
+The Inks are more satisfying.

 ### Sourcing